acidb/mobiscroll-docs/docs/react/getting-started/overview.md

 Mobiscroll for React is a collection of React Components that take advantage of React's virtual DOM and state management capabilities.
 They are a perfect fit to use in a React application.

 :::info Supported versions
-Mobiscroll requires React v16.2.0 or newer
+Mobiscroll supports React version 16.2 and up to React 19.
 :::

 :::info Bundled open source libraries